 Equity must be the lens that guides policies and plans to return come September.
 The approach we take will have to look both ways at the same time: backward to recover learning loss and address gaps in learning, particularly for students whose education needs have traditionally not been met, but also forward to attend to local complexities so that school boards - with the support and resources of the Ministry - are able to provide safe and effective learning environments as we collectively move forward.

-Access to greenspace can mitigate COVID-19 closures for Indigenous children and youth the closure of schools and daycares, the majority of community referral sources for child abuse and neglect concerns have been suspended.
+Access to greenspace can mitigate COVID-19 closures for Indigenous children and youth

 Jeffrey Schiffer - Executive Director, Native Child and Family Services of Toronto